 So should we eat street food and is street food healthy?

 We can and should eat Street food cooked using quality food materials, in hygienic conditions and in good surroundings as it is as good as home cooked food at times.
+The ‘health’ factor in street food is again dependent on the quality of materials used and the overall hygiene maintained at the stall and also the personal hygiene of the street food vendor.
+To be precise, street food is healty when it is cooked healthy with healthy ingredients and materials and by a healthy cook.

 How frequently should we eat street food?